Opinion | Turkey betrays Jamal Khashoggi. Biden must not.

 On Friday, Turkey’s justice minister, Bekir Bozdag, said the government will recommend the Istanbul court transfer the trial to Saudi Arabia, as the kingdom requested.
 That means it will be delivered to the bloody hands of the perpetrators, and the truth buried even more deeply than before.
 What a dishonor to Khashoggi, a renowned Saudi journalist who advocated for free expression and more accountable rule in the Arab world.

-Turkey’s President Recep Tayyip Erdogan counted Khashoggi as a friend, and in the days and months after the October 2018 murder, he played a leading role in implicating Saudi Arabia and MBS by releasing recordings, surveillance footage and other material that identified the killers.
+Turkish President Recep Tayyip Erdogan counted Khashoggi as a friend, and in the days and months after the October 2018 murder, he played a leading role in implicating Saudi Arabia and MBS by releasing recordings, surveillance footage and other material that identified the killers.
 A team of thugs close to MBS traveled to Istanbul with a bone saw and ambushed Khashoggi in the Saudi Consulate.
 The Turkish disclosures pierced the flimsy lies told by Saudi officials, who claimed Khashoggi left the consulate and had not been killed.

 The crown prince has denied that he ordered the murder, including in a recent interview with the Atlantic.
 But the U.S. intelligence community concluded in a 2021 declassified report that MBS “approved an operation in Istanbul, Turkey to capture or kill Saudi journalist Jamal Khashoggi.”
 This was based on his “control of decision-making,” as well as direct involvement of a key adviser and members of his protective detail in the operation.